 CBD oil is everywhere and available in almost every form lately.
 It is used in food, skin products and even in pet treats.
 Some parts of the world have permitted the use of CBD oil while in other parts, it is not yet permitted.
 CBD supplements are fast becoming common for women and men to add to their daily intake of foods and health supplement diet.

 The potential of CBD oil and other CBD products for the body in terms of nutrients, and health effects is appearing more and more in anecdotal evidence everyday.
-An increase in research studies on CBD as a food supplement are also adding to the growing popularity of this natural supplement option.
+An increase in research studies on CBD as a food supplement is also adding to the growing popularity of this natural supplement option.
 French leaders had a different view on the potential of hemp until very recently when new regulations were put forward.

 What is the Status of CBD Supplements in France?